When to start planning for change

 How can leaders restore trust before organizational change occurs?

-In our Uncover phase, the focus is not solely on the change at hand; we uncover how change works at your organization.
+In our first phase, the focus is not solely on the change at hand; we uncover how change works at your organization.
 We understand how decisions are made, how strategies are designed, and how your hierarchy or organizational structure is set up.
 We uncover pain points, bruises, and bad feelings.
 We uncover strengths, sources of organizational pride, and successful collaborations.

 And we guide leaders to leverage strengths while repairing relationships and building trust as part of an intentional culture of change.